 Petra’a monumental tombs carved out of the rock

-Petra’s most famous buildings are monumental tombs built on the slopes of the surrounding hills.
+Petra’s most famous buildings are monumental tombs like Pharaoh’s Treasury, Royal Tombs or Monastery, built on the slopes of the surrounding hills.
 Their facades, carved out of the rock, are the most characteristic feature of Nabataean art and architecture.
 Richly decorated stand out with their beauty and their amazing colours which change depending on the colour of the sandstone in which they were carved.